Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Introduction

+The solving time for learning-based solvers in the aforementioned contexts can be considerably longer than that of traditional heuristics (Table \ref{table:performance}), particularly when training instances are limited (Table \ref{table:sample_efficiency_under_less_data}).
+Existing research on the generalization capabilities of CO solvers primarily targets problem-specific approximation solvers, such as neural solvers for routing issues, rather than general exact MILP solvers.
+For the problem-specific solvers, we can get access to the problem formulation and then employ domain-randomization type approaches by generating a large number of instances from different distributions \cite{wang2023asp, geisler2021generalization}.
+However, data generation faces significant challenges in cases where prior knowledge of the problem formulation is unavailable, especially with anonymous datasets.
+Consequently, problem-specific generation algorithms are not applicable in such situations.
+This paper concentrates on the restrictive practical setting where training data is drawn from a limited number of domains, making it infeasible to acquire or generate new instances.

 To address the aforementioned challenges, we propose \textbf{Ad}versarial Instance \textbf{A}ugmentation for \textbf{Solver} (\textbf{AdaSolver}), a robust optimization framework for learning-based B\&B solvers.
-To the best of our knowledge, AdaSolver is \emph{the first} general framework for understanding and improving the robustness and generalization ability of both the IL and RL B\&B solvers under real-world restrictions.
-Specifically, we focus on the competitive graph neural network (GNN) approach for learning branching heuristics, resulting in two variants AdaSolver-IL and AdaSolver-RL in the IL and RL settings.
-AdaSolver comprises two components: (1) a GNN branching policy for branching variable selection and (2) an adversarial augmentation network (augmenter) to simulate the real-world perturbations by modifying the structures of MILPs' bipartite graph representations and promoting structural diversity in newly augmented instances.
-To train the augmenter, we formulate the adversarial graph augmentation as a contextual bandit problem, which offers two key advantages.
-First, the contextual bandit formulation enables the gradient-based training of the augmenter that controls the non-differentiable graph structure augmentation.
-Second, under this formulation, we can propose a sample-efficient decision model adapted from \cite{DBLP:journals/corr/SchulmanWDRK17} that can learn fast with a limited amount of data.
-Furthermore, to make sure that the augmented instances do not deviate severely from the training distributions, we leverage a discriminator network to filter out the bad instances to avoid disrupting the model training.
+Specifically, we focus on the competitive graph neural network (GNN) approach for learning branching heuristics (please see Section \ref{section:branching} for more details on branching).
+First, AdaSolver represents each MILP instance as a bipartite graph and promotes the diversity of graph structures in training distributions without requiring additional training instances or prior knowledge of problem types.
+The framework comprises two main components: a GNN branching policy for selecting branching variables and an adversarial augmentation policy that modifies bipartite graph structures to simulate real-world perturbations.
+Second, we formulate the non-differentiable learning problem of the augmentation policy as a contextual bandit problem, which offers two key advantages.
+(1) The contextual bandit formulation facilitates gradient-based adversarial training for both the branching and augmentation policies.
+(2) We introduce an efficient training method adapted from \cite{DBLP:journals/corr/SchulmanWDRK17}, enabling rapid learning with a limited number of instances.
+Finally, to ensure that augmented instances remain within acceptable deviations from the training distributions, we employ a discriminator network to filter out unfavorable instances that could disrupt model training.
+We apply the AdaSolver framework to both imitation-learning-based (IL-based) and reinforcement-learning-based (RL-based) solvers, resulting in two variants: AdaSolver-IL and AdaSolver-RL.